Albavisión: Dominican Republic

 In 2015, radio station Z101 announced that Albavisión had acquired Antena Latina (renamed Antena 7 in 2016) and UHF outlet Antena 21 from the bankrupt Baninter.
 Indotel refused to comment.

 Ecuador

 González began his involvement with Ecuadorian TV on August 15, 1983, acquiring most shares in Telecuatro Guayaquil through figurehead company Inversiones Fiduciarias, then, in 1991, Ortel in Quito, which was renamed Maxivisión.
 After being accused of violating Ecuadorian media laws regarding foreign control, he gained full ownership of the RTS network in the 2000s, due to the passing of the Trole II law.
-Since then he also acquired five radio stations at once in 2004 (the "quintuplets"):
+Since then he also acquired five radio stations at once in 2004 (the "quintuplets"): Galaxia Stereo, Joya Stereo, Alfa Stereo, Metro Stereo and Tropicálida Stereo, broadcasting in an area adjacent to RTS's main facilities in Guayaquil.
+Later, in 2016, Albavisión separated the Ortel licenses from RTS's and created a new Quito-based network, Televicentro, while granting new frequencies for RTS in Quito and Televicentro in Guayaquil without public contest.

 Two other television channels are operated by the group: La Tele, founded in 1997 in Guayaquil as Costavisión and in 1998 in Quito as Andivisión, had connections to a station González already owned, Tropicálida Stereo.
 Using the Ortel license, he set up a second generalist network, Televicentro, which started broadcasting in 2016.